Antero Resources call volume above normal and directionally bullish

-Bullish option flow detected in Antero Resources (AR) with 8,325 calls trading, 1.9x expected, and implied vol increasing over 2 points to 40.42%.
-Jan-25 35 calls and Jan-26 45 calls are the most active options, with total volume in those strikes near 1,900 contracts.
-The Put/Call Ratio is 0.20.
+Bullish option flow detected in Antero Resources (AR) with 11,958 calls trading, 4x expected, and implied vol increasing over 2 points to 38.44%.
+Jan-25 34 calls and Dec-24 35 calls are the most active options, with total volume in those strikes near 9,600 contracts.
+The Put/Call Ratio is 0.04.
 Earnings are expected on February 19th.

 Don't Miss our Black Friday Offers: